rancher/docs/content/os/v1.x/en/installation/running-rancheros/cloud/do/_index.md

 weight: 107
 ---

-Now RancherOS is avaliable in DO portal.
+RancherOS is avaliable in the Digital Ocean portal.
 RancherOS is a member of container distributions and you can find it easily.

+To start a RancherOS droplet on Digital Ocean:

+1. In the Digital Ocean portal, go to the project view.
+1. Click **New Droplet.**
+1. Click **Create Droplet.**
+1. Click the **Container distributions** tab.
+1. Click **RancherOS.**
+1. Choose any options for plan, backups, block storage, and datacenter region.
+1. Optional: In the **Select additional options** section, you can check the **User data** box and enter a `cloud-config` file in the text box that appears.
+The `cloud-config` file is used to provide a script to be run on the first boot.
+An example is below.
+1. Choose an SSH key that you have access to, or generate a new SSH key.
+1. Choose your project.
+1. Click Create.

-You can access the host via SSH after booted, the default user is `rancher`.
+You can access the host via SSH after the droplet is booted.
+The default user is `rancher`.

-You can do some initialization with user data, such as deploying Rancher.
-Here are the rough user data:
+Below is an example `cloud-config` file that you can use to initialize the droplet with user data, such as deploying Rancher:

 ```
 #cloud-config